 5. Turn in Health Clearances

-The Department of Health requires that all students provide health clearances (negative tuberculosis test and Measles, Mumps, and Rubella) before they are permitted to register for classes (Hawaiʻi Administrative Rules, DOH Title 11, Chapter 157).
+The Department of Health requires that all students provide health clearances (Certificate of TB (Tuberculosis) examination, MMR (Measles, Mumps, Rubella), Tdap (Tetanus-diphteria-acellular-pertussis), and Varicella (chickenpox)) (Hawaiʻi Administrative Rules, DOH Title 11, Chapter 157).

 A number of activities and programs are available for you to participate in as you prepare for your first semester at UH West O‘ahu.
 Please select the appropriate link for your admission type below: